East Bay Getting to Zero

 3. Get your PrEP!

-• If the HIV test is negative and your provider doesn’t have any medical concerns, you can get your PrEP that day!
-They might write you a prescription to get from a pharmacy or give you a bottle of PrEP to take home with you.
+• If the HIV test is negative and your provider doesn’t have any medical concerns, you can get your PrEP!
+Access to same-day PrEP varies by location.
+You might get a prescription for pills to fill at a pharmacy or you may get a starter pack of pills until you can get to pharmacy.
+Please note: access to injectable PrEP can be a longer process (usually 1-2 weeks).

 • If anal sex is the only way you might get exposed to HIV, you have a few options: